 Final Thoughts:

-Frequently Asked Questions About Electronic Payroll System
+FAQs About Electronic Payroll System

 The payroll system manages the financial aspects of employee compensation.
 It calculates employee salaries based on salary agreements and per-hour rates.
 Furthermore, it calculates tax holding and tracks time.
 Initially, the payroll system stored employee information, including: